dustinfreeman/bug-react-benchmark-css-import/README.md

 $ yarn start
 ```

-I am trying to run [react-benchmark](https://github.com/Rowno/react-benchmark) like so:
+However, when I attempt to run the benchmark like so:

 ```
 $ react-benchmark --debug src/index.tsx
 ```

-and get the following import error:
+I get the following import error:

 ```
 ✖ Compiling bundle